LOADING ...

 Provisions and some tape, mike lunged.

-ran barefoot into the elevator, panting.
+Pike ran barefoot the elevator, panting.

 It felt to leave.

-She the apartment and that stupid dog.
+She hated the apartment and that dog.

 In fact, she the whole city.